Easy! Learn to Write Russian in 7 Baby Steps

-No need to wait any longer—proceed to Step One and start writing in Russian today!
+So stop putting it off: Proceed to Step One in my seven-step process and start writing in Russian today!

 1. Learn the Cyrillic alphabet.